MatheusReimer/MatheusReimer/README.md

 <p>
   -I have professional experience of approximately two years in WEB development</br>
   -
-I work developing  API's at the backend stack with C# and Javascript but I have the ambition to get into the mobile development area.
-For this reason, I develop apps with React Native and Flutter in my spare time.</br>
+I work developing  API's at the backend stack with C# and Javascript but on my freetime I study other WEB tools like Next.js, Typescript and Vue.js.</br>
   -I am currently in the 7th semester of Computer Science as an exchange student at THD(Deggendorf -DE)</br>

 </p>